btzy/CS4212-compiler/Bernard Teo Zhi Yi_pa2_readme.txt

 Alternatively, you may type in the command manually (see the content of `run.sh` for the exact syntax).

 # Tests
-TODO
 All the successful tests are in `src/test`.
-Those tests meant to be parse errors are in `src/test/errors`.
+Those tests meant to be semantic errors are in `src/test/errors`.

-There are 6 successful tests (apart from the default), and 5 parse error tests.
+There are 6 successful tests (apart from the default), and 9 semantic error tests.

 To run all the successful tests, do:
 ```